-- 40 (a) Until the association makes a common expense assessment, the declarant shall pay - 41 all common expenses.
-After an assessment has been made by the association, assessments must - 42 be made the association makes its first assessment, it shall make periodic common expense
+- (a) Until the association makes a common expense assessment, the declarant shall pay all common expenses.
+After an assessment has been made by the association, assessments must be made the association makes its first assessment, it shall make periodic common expense assessments at least annually, based on a budget adopted at least annually by the association. - (b) Except for assessments under subsections (c), (d), and (e) through (g), or as otherwise provided in this [act], all common expenses must be assessed against all the units in accordance with the allocations set forth in the declaration pursuant to Section 2-107(a) and (b).
+The association may charge interest on any past due assessment or portion thereof at the rate established by the association, not exceeding [18] percent per year.

-- 1 assessments at least annually, based on a budget adopted at least annually by the association. - 2 (b) Except for assessments under subsections (c), (d), and (e) through (g), or as - 3 otherwise provided in this [act], all common expenses must be assessed against all the units in - 4 accordance with the allocations set forth in the declaration pursuant to Section 2-107(a) and (b). - 5 The association may charge interest on any past due assessment or portion thereof at the rate - 6 established by the association, not exceeding [18] percent per year.
+((c) To the extent rec naired by the The declaration may provide for ٨ 10 the extent let quirca by mic The declaration may provide for.

-- (c) To the extent required by the The declaration may provide for: - (1) a the assessment of common expenses associated with the maintenance, repair, or replacement of a limited common element must be assessed against the units to which that the limited common element is assigned.
-The declaration may provide that the assessment be made equally, against the units or in any other proportion the declaration provides; - (2) (d) a The declaration may provide that common expenses benefiting fewer than all of the units or their owners may must be assessed exclusively against the units or unit-owners benefitted; and, but only if the declaration specifies which common expense is to be assessed exclusively and which units are subject to the assessment.
-If the declaration so provides, the assessment must be made in accordance with the allocation specified in the declaration. - (3) (e) To the extent required by the declaration, the costs of insurance must be assessed in proportion to risk, and the costs of utilities must be assessed in proportion to usage. - (d) (f) Assessments to pay a judgment against the association may be made only against the units in the common interest community at the time the judgment was entered, in proportion to their common expense liabilities. - (e) (g) If damage to a unit or other part of the common interest community, or if any
+(1) a the assessment of common expenses associated with the maintenance, repair, or replacement of a limited common element must be assessed against the units to which that the limited common element is assigned.
+The declaration may provide that the assessment be made equally, against the units or in any other proportion the declaration provides;.
+(2) (d) a The declaration may provide that common expenses benefiting fewer than all of the units or their owners may must be assessed exclusively against the units or unit owners benefitted; and, but only if the declaration specifies which common expense is to be assessed exclusively and which units are subject to the assessment.
+If the declaration so provides, the assessment must be made in accordance with the allocation specified in the declaration.